Skip to main content

 enables the operator of the SD-WAN network to coordinate with the

-enabling an overall more sustainable operation of the network.
+overall more energy-efficient operation of the network.

 A.2.
 Multilayer Energy Management